open-telemetry/semantic-conventions/specification/trace/semantic_conventions/instrumentation/elasticsearch.md

 **Status**: [Experimental](../../../document-status.md)

 This document defines semantic conventions to apply when instrumenting requests to Elasticsearch.
 They map Elasticsearch requests to attributes on a Span.
+Note that there may also be an http span created in addition to the Elasticsearch span.

 ## Span Name

 The **span name** SHOULD be of the format `<http.request.method> <url.path *with placeholders*>`.

-The elasticsearch url path is modified with placeholders in order to reduce the cardinality of the span name.
-When the path contains a document id, it SHOULD be replaced by the identifier `{id}`.
-When the path contains a target data stream or index, it SHOULD be replaced by `{target}`.
+The elasticsearch url path is used with placeholders in order to reduce the cardinality of the span name.
+When the path contains a document id, it SHOULD be represented as the identifier `{id}`.
+When the path contains a target data stream or index, it SHOULD be represented as `{target}`.
 For example, a request to `/test-index/_doc/123` should have the span name `GET /{target}/_doc/{id}`.
-When there is no target or document id, the span name will contain the exact path, as in `POST /_search`.
+When there is no target or document id, the span name contains the exact path, as in `POST /_search`.

 ### Span attributes